rohanorton/cp_to_many/README.md

 cp_to_many
 ==========

-A \*nix commandline utility forcopying a single source file to multiple destinations.
+A \*nix commandline utility for copying a single source file to multiple destinations.

 Presuming you've got ruby installed, just chuck it in your `PATH`